SOR

 Forest: provides a guided ecological experience through the rainforest ecosystem, exploring the evolution of rainforest systems and connections under ground between fungi, trees and soil as well as reflecting on the threats in a warming climate.

 Form: is an opportunity to be with the forest, through sitting within a contemporary tea rite.
-A tea rite with ancient roots in the Dao.
-Sitting within Form cultivates stillness enabling awareness to land and to expand.
+A tea rite with ancient roots in the Dao activated by Becca Andrews of Cloudgate supported us to sit within Form, cultivating stillness and awareness to land, forest and river.

 Found: speaks to our sensory perception of both ourselves, the environment and the ceremony we are sitting in, providing an experience of being simultaneously separate from, and yet always connected to the external world.
-Utilising tea and ecological thought as an avatar for insight, so that we may see a glimpse of the forests, our own bare hearts and their entwined destiny.
+Utilising tea, art making and ecological thought as an avatar for insight, so that we may see a glimpse of the forests, our own bare hearts and their entwined destiny.